 On lap 190, with only nine laps to go, the car of Paul Menard tapped Matt DiBenedetto’s car, causing him to lose control and spin across the track.
 The result was a massive crash involving a total of 21 cars.
 The results are spectacular to watch, especially considering that all drivers safely got out of their cars.
 Given the spectacle of the crash and the lack of serious injuries, it provides a perfect opportunity for a tribology lesson, a lesson relating frictional forces, velocity, and acceleration.

 As the cars slide sideways across the racetrack, they experience frictional force, which occurs whenever two different objects slide against one another.
 In this case, it is the contact between the cars’ tires and the racetrack surface creating the frictional force.
 As the tires slide sideways, the friction converts kinetic energy (energy of motion) into thermal energy (energy of heat).
-This frictional force causes the car to slow down.
+This frictional force causes the car to slow down (take a look at this ultimate guide to car tires from CarBibles).

 The strength (or magnitude) of the frictional force depends on the normal force (how hard the car is pushed down against the racetrack) and the types of materials pushing against each other.
 This strength is called the coefficient of friction.
 To find this it is necessary first to determine the acceleration of the car.